I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Run Time: 48:40

-1997's From the Underground and Below is my favorite Overkill album of the 1990s, and easily ranks as one of my top Kill discs overall.
+1997's From the Underground and Below is my favorite Overkill album of the 1990s, and it easily ranks as one of my top Kill discs overall.
 The Jersey thrash purists had obviously been working through some "new lineup jitters" on their previous album, 1996's The Killing Kind, which introduced the new guitar team of Joe Comeau and Sebastian Marino.
 While it had its fair share of quality cuts, The Killing Kind's flat, lifeless production quality held it back from achieving "essential" status.

 By the time From the Underground came out a year later, however, the new players' rough edges had been smoothed out, and Marino and Comeau were fitting into the band like a pair of bloody gloves.
 Overkill also made the wise choice to hire extreme metal guru Colin Richardson to mix the album.
 Richardson's resume included work with underground extremists like Napalm Death, Machine Head, and Cannibal Corpse, to name just a few, and his input gave F.T.U.A.B. an awesome extra layer of razor-toothed nastiness.
 Production-wise, this was the best-sounding Overkill album in years.
 It literally leapt from the speakers and attacked the listener, like a good thrash record should!

 In addition, vocalist Bobby "Blitz" Ellsworth's pipes were in phenomenal form on this record.
 He screams, he snarls, he caterwauls, hell, he even croons a little!
 This may be the best, most varied vocal performance of the man's career.

 In other words, Overkill was on top of their game on From the Underground and Below, which loudly and proudly announced, "We're not goin' anywhere!" to every insipid, trendy '90s nu-metal combo that had sprung up hoping to usurp their mosh-pit throne.

 From the Underground and Below kicks off with "It Lives," a heavy dose of shrapnel that's powered by Tim Mallare's machine-precise drumming, and then continues to steamroll the listener with even more chunky goodness like the crunchy swing of "Save Me," the doomy chug of "Long Time Dyin,'" and the shock-and-awe blast of "Genocya" (love the way Blitz hisses "I am your genocide, the mass inflicted cyaniiiiide!").